Daily Words of God: Knowing God | Excerpt 9

-God Makes Use of Different Trials to Test Whether People Fear God and Shun Evil
+God Makes Use of Various Trials to Test Whether People Fear God and Shun Evil

-In every age, God bestows some words upon man when He works in the world, telling man of some truths.
-These truths serve as the way to be adhered to by man, the way that is to be walked in by man, the way that enables man to fear God and shun evil, and the way that people should put into practice and adhere to in their lives and over the course of their life journeys.
-It’s for these reasons that God bestows these words on man.
-These words that come from God should be adhered to by man, and to adhere to them is to receive life.
-If a person does not adhere to them, does not put them into practice, and does not live out God’s words in their lives, then this person is not putting truth into practice.
-And if they’re not putting truth into practice, then they’re not fearing God and shunning evil, nor can they satisfy God.
-If someone can’t satisfy God, then they cannot receive God’s praise; this kind of person has no outcome.
-So how in the course of God’s work does He establish a person’s outcome, then?
-What method does God use to establish man’s outcome?
-Perhaps you’re not too clear on this right now, but when I tell you the process it will become quite clear.
-This is because a lot of people have already experienced it themselves.
+In every age, while working among humans, God bestows some words upon them and tells them of some truths.
+These truths serve as the way people should adhere to, the way they should walk in, the way that enables them to fear God and shun evil, and the way that people should put into practice and adhere to in their lives and over the course of their life journeys.
+It is for these reasons that God expresses these utterances to humanity.
+These words that come from God should be adhered to by people, and to adhere to them is to receive life.
+If a person does not adhere to them, does not put them into practice, and does not live outin their life, then this person is not putting the truth into practice.
+Furthermore, if people are not putting the truth into practice, then they are not fearing God and shunning evil, nor can they satisfy God.
+People who are incapable of satisfying God cannot receive His praise, and such people have no outcome.
+So, how, then, in the course of His work, does God determine a person’s outcome?
+What methods does God use to determine a person’s outcome?
+Perhaps you are still a bit fuzzy on this at the moment, but when I tell you of the process, it will become quite clear, because a lot of you have already experienced it yourselves.

-Now do you understand the method God uses to establish man’s outcome?
-(Arranging different circumstances every day.)
-“Arranging different circumstances”—this is what people can feel and touch.
-Then what’s God’s motive for this?
-The motive is that God wants to give each and every person trials in different ways, at different times, and in different places.
-What aspects of man are tested in a trial?
-Whether or not you are the kind of person who fears God and shuns evil in every matter you face, you hear about, you see, and you personally experience.
+Now do you understand the method God uses to determine people’s outcomes?
+(He arranges different circumstances every day.)
+“He arranges different circumstances”—these are things that people can feel and touch.
+So, what is God’s motive for doing this?
+His intention is to give each and every person various sorts of trials at different times and in different places.
+What aspects of a person are put to the test during a trial?
+A trial determines whether or not you are the type of person who fears God and shuns evil in every issue you face, hear about, see, and experience personally.
 Everyone will face this kind of trial, because God is fair toward all people.
-Some people say: “I’ve believed in God for many years; how come I have not faced a trial?”
-You feel you haven’t faced a trial because whenever God has arranged circumstances for you, you haven’t taken them seriously, and haven’t wanted to walk in God’s way.
-So you just don’t have any sense of God’s trials.
-Some people say: “I’ve faced a few trials, but I don’t know the proper way of practice.
-Even though I practiced, I still don’t know whether I stood firm during the trials.”
-People with this type of situation are definitely not in the minority.
-So what is the standard by which God measures people then?
-It is just as I said moments ago: Everything you do, everything you think, and everything you express—is it fearing God and shunning evil?
-This is how to determine whether or not you’re a person who fears God and shuns evil.
-Is this a simple concept?
-It’s easy enough to say, but is it easy to put into practice?
+Some of you say, “I’ve believed in God for many years, so how come I haven’t faced any trials?”
+You feel that you have not yet faced any because whenever God has arranged circumstances for you, you have not taken them seriously and have not wanted to walk in God’s way.
+Thus, you simply do not sense God’s trials at all.
+Some people say, “I’ve faced a few trials, but I don’t know how to practice properly.
+Even when I have practiced, I still don’t know whether I have stood firm during God’s trials.”
+People in this type of state are definitely not in the minority.
+What, then, is the standard by which God measures people?
+It is just as I said moments ago: It is whether or not you fear God and shun evil in everything you do, think, and express.
+This is how to determine whether or not you are a person who fears God and shuns evil.
+Is this concept simple, or not?
+It is simple enough to say, but is it easy to put into practice?
 (It’s not so easy.)
 Why is it not so easy?
-(Because people don’t know God, don’t know how God perfects man, and so when they’re faced with matters they don’t know how to seek out truth to solve their problem; people must go through various trials, refinements, chastisements, and judgments, before they have the reality of fearing God.)
-You put it like that, but as far as you’re concerned, fearing God and shunning evil, seems easily doable right now.
+(Because people don’t know God, and they don’t know how God perfects people, so when they’re faced with matters, they don’t know how to seek out the truth to solve their problems.
+They have to go through various trials, refinements, chastisements, and judgments before they can possess the reality of fearing God.)
+You might put it that way, but as far as you are concerned, fearing God and shunning evil seems very easily doable right now.
 Why do I say this?
-Because you have listened to a lot of sermons, and received no small amount of watering of the reality of the truth.
-This has allowed you to understand how to fear God and shun evil in terms of theory and thinking.
-With regard to your practice of fearing God and shunning evil, this has all been helpful and made you feel like such a thing is easily achievable.
-Then why in actual fact can people never achieve it?
-This is because the essence of man’s nature does not fear God, and likes evil.
-That’s the real reason.
+It is because you have listened to a lot of sermons and received no small amount of watering from the reality of the truth; this has allowed you to theoretically and intellectually understand how to fear God and shun evil.
+As for how to actually put that fear for God and shunning of evil into practice, this knowledge has all been very helpful and made you feel as though such a thing is easily achievable.
+Why, then, can people never actually achieve it?
+This is because humans’ nature and essence does not fear God, and it likes evil.
+This is the real reason.